$60 Find Cheap Flights from North America to Oregon

 • What is the cheapest time of day to fly to Oregon?

-The cheapest time of day to fly to Oregon is generally in the afternoon, when round-trip flights cost $204 on average.
-On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
-The most expensive time of day to fly to Oregon is generally at night, which is peak travel time and where the average cost of a ticket is $239.
+The cheapest time of day to fly to Oregon is generally in the afternoon, when round-trip flights cost $203 on average.
+Morning departures are around 4% more expensive than evening flights, on average.
+The most expensive time of day to fly to Oregon is generally at night, which is peak travel time and where the average cost of a ticket is $247.

 • What is the cheapest flight to Oregon?

-The cheapest ticket to Oregon from North America found in the last 72 hours was to Portland, at $46 round-trip.
-The most popular route is Atlanta (ATL) to Portland (PDX) and the cheapest round-trip airline ticket found on this route in the last 72 hours was $46.
+The cheapest ticket to Oregon from North America found in the last 72 hours was to Medford, at $53 round-trip.
+The most popular route is Atlanta (ATL) to Portland (PDX) and the cheapest round-trip airline ticket found on this route in the last 72 hours was $54.

 • What is the cheapest month to fly from North America to Oregon?